Vamshi00111/Sorting-Visualizer/README.md

 # **Sorting Visualizer**

 This project is a **Sorting Algorithm Visualizer** built using **Pygame**.
-It visually represents the step-by-step process of sorting algorithms, making it a great tool for understanding how these algorithms work.
+It visually represents the step by step process of sorting algorithms, making it a great tool for understanding how these algorithms work.

 ---